w00114/terrificturings.github.io/README.md

-## The Terrific Turings Official Webpage!
+# The Terrific Turings Official Webpage!

 Welcome to our site.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here you will find all of our code and evidence to the decodes on National Cipher Challenge 2021!
+## Practice challenge 1

-### Markdown
+### Part A:

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Easy.
+Challenge itself provided a Caesar wheel.

 ```markdown
 Syntax highlighted code block